Mango Cake Recipe (VIDEO)

 This mango cake is bursting with fresh mango flavor!
 It has surprisingly simple ingredients (ONLY 9 TOTAL!) but it is a show stopper – and truly tastes as good as it looks.

-This mango cake is a close relative of our wildly popular strawberry cake.
+This mango cake is a close relative of our wildly popular strawberry sponge cake.
 The fresh sweet mangos really shine in this recipe.
 Serve this at your next party and you will get plenty of compliments!

 Watch How to Make this Mango Cake Recipe: